 - The user interface is pretty basic

-The open-source 3D printing software is available free of cost.
+The open-source 3D printing software is available free.

 Developed by Parametric Technology Corporation, Creo is one of the market leaders in product design.

 The biggest reason for its popularity is the amazing functionalities the tool offers, including motion, structural, and thermal, among others.
 Moreover, it provides excellent capabilities to design, simulate, and print 3D models efficiently through modeling, surfacing, finite element analysis, and tooling abilities, among others.

 It is one of the best software for 3D printing products’ manufacturers.

 - Users can leverage its augmented reality capabilities to easier and efficient simulation of 3D designs

 - It offers multiple tools for designer to create stunning designs

 - It comes with one of the best topology optimization technologies